 Calgary loves its sports.
-Visit the Canada Olympic Park, prime venue in the 1988 Winter Games, to try skiing, snowboarding, luge and bobsleigh rides, or whizz down North America's fastest zip line from the 90-metre-high ski jump tower.
-Canada's Sports Hall of Fame tells the tale of Canadian sporting history and heroes, with over 1,000 sporting artifacts and 50 interactive exhibits, including simulated shadow boxing with Lennox Lewis.
+Whether you want to partake or just watch the athletes in play, it’s easy to find a bit of sports action in Calgary.
+The Calgary Flames Hockey Club lives up to its name at the Scotiabank Saddledome; when each time the home side scores actual flames fire above the players’ heads.
+You can catch the Calgary Stampeders Canadian football team at the McMahon Stadium or visit the Canada Olympic Park, prime venue in the 1988 Winter Games, to try skiing, snowboarding, luge and bobsleigh rides, or whizz down North America's fastest zip line from the 90-metre-high ski jump tower.
+Canada's Sports Hall of Fame tells the tale of Canadian sporting history, with over 1,000 sporting artefacts and 50 interactive exhibits, including simulated shadow boxing with Lennox Lewis.